 Riz wants donors and charities alike to get familiar with blockchain technology, hoping to usher a new era of transparency into the NGO sector.
-Riz is a former student at LSE and currently final year undergraduate student on the BSc Accounting and Finance degree at Cass Business School, City, University of London.
+Riz is an LSE alumnus and currently a student at City's Business School, City, University of London.

 The judging panel, made up of Renée Elliott, founder of Planet Organic; Simon Calver, Head of Investments at BGF; David Fisayo, Director of Foundervine; and Jess Butcher MBE, Co-Founder of Tick, questioned the competitors’ start-up plans and aspirations.

 The runner-up and winner of £2,000 was Shortly, an app that suggests short stories based on how much time you have.
 Launched by Qasim Munye, a medical student at King’s College London, the app already has tens of thousands of users.